-A weekly trip to the farmer’s market is one of my favorite simple life pleasures.
-And for several months it was a bit of a lifeline, as it was one of the few places I could actually go besides picking up a takeout order or doing a grocery run.
-It was at the Winter Garden Farmer’s Market that I met Ginny, who runs the Bountiful Farms market stand each week.
+A weekly trip to the farmers market is one of life's simple pleasures.
+It was at the Winter Garden Farmers Market that I met Ginny, who runs the Bountiful Farms market stand each week.
 After she mentioned that the farm is open to the public and also boasts an outdoor farm bistro, I finally made the trek, and boy was it worth the 45-minute drive.

 Bountiful Farms is a small family farm in Okahumpka (south of Leesburg), owned by Ginny's sister, Jessica, and her husband, Gareth.
 The pair met in culinary school and worked as chefs before deciding to pursue their shared vision of opening a restaurant where the food served was grown on their own farm.
 The bistro officially opened in 2018.

 Today, the produce grown on the farm makes its way into the farm store, out to a few farmer's markets, and directly onto the table at the gorgeous outdoor bistro.
 It's a place you can meet your farmer, support small local farms and taste the delectable bounty for yourself.

 If you're looking for a unique experience that'll impress your date, look no further.
 I've got the full scoop below.

 Note: This article was originally published in March 2021 and has been updated.

 New Additions for 2021